 In practice, the integration follows this sequence:

-sdk.page() once and pass the result as defaults into the client
+accepted consent for a default-on policy and pass the result as defaults into the client

-provider.sdk.resolveOptimizedEntry() for first-paint content.resolveEntry() from useOptimization() for
+provider.sdk.resolveOptimizedEntry() for first-paint content.resolveEntry() from useEntryResolver() for

 reactive content.next/dynamic and ssr: false.The hybrid reference implementation in this repository shows that pattern in a working application: